jekyll/minima/README.md

+# Foreword

+The main purpose of this blog make my interactions more efficient.

+For example, if someone asks me for my internship experience, I would share my blog entry on my internships.
+This way I can give the same preliminary introduction to anyone who is interested - and I can improve on this introduction with feedback.
+If we exchange messages or meet up, we can have a more meaningful and productive conversations.

+These blogposts serve as living documents - they will continue to be published beyond the date that is annotated on the article.

+The following continues with the README from the original repository.

 # minima

 *Minima is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.